PSCF v1.3.1

 Suppose that pscf_pc is used to perform an SCFT calculation periodic structure of known space group symmetry, and is invoked from a directory that contains a parameter file named "param" and a command file named "command", using the command

-Suppose that the working directory has subdirectories named "in" and "out", such that the "in" directory contains an initial w-field file named w.bf, while output files are all written to the out directory.
-The following is an example of a minimal command file that could be used for this purpose:
+Suppose also that the working directory has subdirectories named "in" and "out", such that the "in" directory contains an initial w-field file named w.bf, while output files are all written to the "out" directory.
+An example of a minimal command file that could be used for this purpose is shown below:

-This file would work equally well as input to the GPU accelerated pscf_pg program, which has the same user interface as pscf_pc.
-This command file instructs the program to:
+This file would work equally well as input to the GPU accelerated pscf_pg program, which accepts the same set of commands as pscf_pc.
+This command file instructs the program to perform the following actions:

 The FINISH command is always the last command that is read in a command file, and causes execution of the program to halt.

-then the corresponding command file could have been written in a form
+The corresponding command file would then have been written in a form

 Parameter Files (Prev) User Introduction (Up) Examples (Next)